 3. Configure the threshold of the number of configuration file objects.
 Specifically, change the value of Xmx (GB) in the GC_OPTS parameter.
 The threshold (specified by y) is calculated as follows: y = 0.2007 x Xmx - 0.6312, where x indicates the memory capacity Xmx (GB) and y indicates the number of files (unit: kW).
 Adjust the memory size as required.

-4. Confirm that the value of GC_PROFILE is custom so that the GC_OPTS configuration takes effect.
-Click Save and choose More > Restart Instance to restart the service.
+4. Check that the value of GC_PROFILE is custom so that the GC_OPTS configuration can take effect.
+Click Save, click More, and select Restart Service to restart the service.

 5. Check whether the alarm is cleared.